ganelson/intest/scripts/READMEscript.txt

 * Build Inweb as "work/inweb": see its repository [here](https://github.com/ganelson/inweb)
 * Clone Inweb: "git clone https://github.com/ganelson/intest.git"
 * Perform the initial compilation: "bash intest/scripts/first.sh"
-* Test that all is well: "intest/Tangled/intest -help".
+* Test that all is well: "intest/Tangled/intest -help"

 You should now have a working copy of Intest.
-To build it again, simply: "make -f intest/intest.mk"
+To build it again, simply:
+"make -f intest/intest.mk".
+To test that it's working, try running the test cases for Inweb: see [Testing Inweb](https://github.com/ganelson/inweb).

 ### Colophon